systemli/ansible-role-letsencrypt/README.md

 * The DNS challenge uses a dedicated zone for AMCE challenge tokens only, lowering the security risks of dynamic updates.
 The concept is explained [here](https://www.crc.id.au/using-centralised-management-with-lets-encrypt/)
-* Restart of services at certificate renewal using post-hooks or custom post-hook command
+* Restart of services at certificate renewal using renew-hooks or custom renew-hook command
 * Permission control to certificates using a dedicated system group

 It does the following: